sourcenetwork/defradb/.github/pull_request_template.md

 ## Description

-Include a summary of the changes.
+(*replace*) Include a summary of the changes.
 List the issue(s) it solves in the section above, and create one if none exists.
 Include relevant motivation and context.
 Detail new dependencies required for this change.

 ## Tasks